London Medical Cardiology

 Coronary artery disease is the leading cause of morbidity and mortality in people with chronic kidney disease.
 This could be for several reasons, such as the risk of diabetes, high blood pressure and cholesterol tending to be higher in people with chronic kidney disease.
 Dialysis can also contribute to inflammation in the body which can then increase the risk of atherosclerosis.

-Some autoimmune diseases like lupus or rheumatoid arthritis can also increase your risk of atherosclerosis, leading to the potential development of coronary artery disease.
+Diseases with ongoing inflammation, such as psoriasis, lupus or rheumatoid arthritis can also increase your risk of atherosclerosis, leading to the potential development of coronary artery disease.

 If you’re worried about your heart health and want to take steps to improve it, book an appointment with us at London Medical.
 Our cardiology team is always on hand to help safeguard your health and future wellbeing.